wmkouw/covshift-l2reg/README.md

 ## Usage

-The folder _experiment-*_ contains a file that runs an experiment on a dataset, while the _util_ folder contains utility functions and algorithms.
-The main script calls the experiment that is reported in the paper.
+The folder _experiment-*_ contains a file that runs an experiment on a dataset, while the _util_ folder contains utility functions and algorithms. _data_ contains download and parsing scripts.

 ## Dependencies: